Daniel-Lin-S/EEGPT/datasets/pretrain/readme.md

 Download URL: https://aistudio.baidu.com/aistudio/datasetdetail/151025/0

-In order to use this dataset, the download dataset folder aistudio is required, save it to 'aistudio' folder, containing the following files:
+In order to use this dataset, the download dataset folder aistudio is required, save it to 'M3CV' folder, containing the following files:

 ```
 Calibration_Info.csv